zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install virtio driver.md

         grep -E "virtio.*" < /lib/modules/"$(uname -r)"/modules.builtin
         ```

         **Note:** If any of the output includes virtio\_blk and virtio\_pci.virtio\_console, your server has correctly installed the virtio driver.

 ## Next steps {#section_e12_gws_xdb .section}

-After compiling the virtio driver, You can [migrate your server to Alibaba Cloud by using Cloud Migration Tool](../../../../reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#).
+After compiling the virtio driver, you can [migrate your server to Alibaba Cloud by using the Cloud Migration Tool](../../../../reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#).